jrc13245/UltimaMacros/README.md

 - Lets you drag macros directly to your action bars.
 - Refreshes icons, names, and tooltips immediately when you save or edit a macro.
 - Offers a modernized editor with character count and simple focus/keyboard navigation.
+- Any icon from your spells, gear, or blizzard macros can be seen in the icon picker grid.

 ---